Greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 I don't think that's what you were trying to do.

-There is you when you we'll we'll we'll have you signed up here by the end of the day.
+We'll have you signed up here by the end of the day.

-So when the call is over, don't hang up.
+So when the call is over, don't hang up information to you to make it happen.

-And you go to Rushlimbaugh.com on your web browser, and go to the essential stack of stuff and go to the global warming section.
+And you go to rushlimbaugh.com on your web browser and go to the essential stack of stuff and go to the global warming section.

-Everything that we have said here on this program that debunks all of the myths, all the scientists that we have consulted that agree that uh there is no man-made global warming.
+Everything that we have said here on this program that debunks all of the myths, all the scientists that we have consulted that agree that there is no man-made global warming.

-But whether or not we're causing it, it's a liberal trick.
+Nobody's denying the planet is warming up in places, but whether or not we're causing it, it's a liberal trick.

-It is a liberal plot that's designed to make people like your dad do just what they're doing, feel guilty about getting what they really want, and your dad's gonna feel better about himself because he thinks he's saving the planet and so forth, when actually all he's doing is voluntarily rolling back the uh the lifestyle that he and his family could have.
+And your dad's going to feel better about himself because he thinks he's saving the planet and so forth when actually all he's doing is voluntarily rolling back the lifestyle that he and his family could have.

-He clearly can afford the SUV, so he's not gonna buy it, and this is they want him to feel guilty.
+He clearly can afford the SUV, so he's not going to buy it.

 They want him to feel like he bears some responsibility for the global warming and the destruction that is part of it.

-Uh also tell him this.
+Also tell him this.

 I love this line.